maliahavlicek/what2do2day/README.md

 | email  	| String    	| minimalistic view of a user, their email 	| Required<br>email format 	| to lower<br>unique in table 	|

 - [x] Create - User are added to the database when adding a place, joining an event, or adding a review.
 - [x] Read - Before a user is added to the Users database, the email is checked to see if it is already in the system or not.
 Users are aggregated into the review list seen on the places list page with the email.
 The user's ObjectId is added to reviews and the list of attendees for an event.
-The user's email is used a means to communicate event updates and joining via SMTP mail.
+The user's email is used a means to communicate event updates, joining and cancellations (triggered by deletion of parent event) via SMTP mail.
 - [ ] Update
 - [ ] Delete